Knowledge test guidance

 Knowledge tests take place fortnightly.
 A test will automatically be booked for you on submission of an application.

-I want to drive a private hire vehicle, why do i need to have local knowledge of Stockton-on-Tees?
+Do I need to have local knowledge of Stockton-on-Tees?

 For example: